backdrop-contrib/simple_access/README.md

-Profiles allow administrators to combine the View permission provided by this module with existing Update and Delete permissions, already available in core, for specific access groups.
-By combining these permissions in one location it is easier for site admistrators to confidently assign permissions without fear of accidentally exposing nodes to site visitors that should not have access.
+Profiles allow administrators to combine the View permission provided by this module with existing Update and Delete permissions, already available in core, for specific Access Groups.
+By combining these Permissions in one location it is easier for site admistrators to confidently assign Permissions without fear of accidentally exposing Nodes to site visitors that should not have access.

 ## License